 Once you choose the New Role.., a new window called New User Role will display.
 Please provide the Role Name and Valid description (describes the Role).

 Next, select the tasks that you want to assign to this Role.
 From the below screenshot you can that, User can Create linked reports, View reports, and View Data Sources.

 Now, please select the Bar Chart using the report Builder Report on the Home page, and go to the Security page.
 To show our newly created Role, let me click New Role Assignment option

 Now you can the newly created Role.
 I think we forgot to add the description

 You can also change the existing user roles.

-Within the SQL Server Management Studio, Navigate to Security Folder, then Expand the Roles folder.
-Here you an see the default User roles.
+Within the Management Studio, Navigate to Security Folder, then Expand the Roles folder.
+Here you can see the default User roles.
 Please right-click on the Role that you want to see, and select its properties

-Once you click on the properties option, a new window called User Role Properties will be opened.
+Once you click on the properties option, a new window called User Role Properties will open.
 Here you can see the default roles allocated by the Reporting service.
-If you want, you can change these setting as well.
+If you want, you can change this setting as well.